Before Your Arrival to Olomouc

 If you have not already done so, please read thoroughly the prf.upol.cz and upol.cz websites, especially the sections Practical Information and Studying.
 Please do not forget to read through the Study and Examinations Code.
 It is important to note that each student is responsible for checking the current information on the department website on a regular basis as well as regularly read all emails delivered to his/her university email address (check e-mail section in portal.upol.cz).

 All students need to report your place of residence to the Foreign Police within three (3) working days after your arrival to the Czech Republic.
 For additional information on this or how to extend your residence permit, please follow this link.
 It can be very useful to ask for help in these and many other issues while in the Czech Republic using the “Czech Buddy” System provided by ESN UP.

 Czech for Foreigners

-The academic calendar for 2017/2018 is available in pdf document.
+The academic calendar is available in a following link.
 Please keep in mind all important deadlines and dates.

 How to get to Olomouc